 From Holocene to Anthropocene

 The so-called conquest of nature overwhelms us with the natural fact of over-population and makes our troubles more or less unmanageable, because of our psychological incapacity to reach the necessary political agreements.
 It remains quite natural for men to quarrel and fight and struggle for superiority over one another.
-Where indeed have we "conquered nature"? - C.G.
-Jung
+Where indeed have we "conquered nature"?

-Our human evolutionary lineage diverged from the common ancestral one we shared with chimpanzees, about 6 million years ago.
-The relatively young modern human species to which we belong is about 250,000 years old.
-These time-frames are relevant because they provide the evolutionary backstory to the numerous scientifically-based national and international reports that have called for urgent protection of planetary life support systems.
-[2,3] The planet may be able (on a timescale of a hundred million years) to do without us, but there is no evidence humans can do without specific ecological conditions on Earth.
+Our human evolutionary lineage diverged from the chimpanzees line some six million years ago.
+The anatomically modern human species to which we belong is about 250,000 years old.
+These time-frames provide the back-story to all the scientific reports that now call for urgent protection of the planet's life support systems.
+[2,3] For although the planet may be able (on a timescale of a hundred million years) to do without us, there is no evidence that we can do without a very particular set of ecological conditions on Earth.
 The main determinant of those conditions is climate.

-1. Carl Jung Collected Works, vol 18.
+1. C. G. Jung Collected Works, vol 18.

-2. UN Environment Programme GEO4 Report
+2. UN Environment Programme

 3. IPCC 4th Assessment Report

-4. Paul Crutzen & Eugene Stoermer Int Geo-Bio Prog News 41
+4. P. Crutzen & E. Stoermer Int Geo-Bio Prog News 41